South Africa denies supporting Russia's war – DW – 05/15/2023

 "A number of actions were taken in order to ensure that our relationship with the US remains and that relationship should be normal and cordial," the minister said, adding that "the Americans are not likely to respond with any anger."

-The president's office has said no concrete evidence has been provided to support the claims made by the ambassador but that an inquiry led by a retired judge would look into them.
+The president's office has said no concrete evidence has been provided to support the claims made by the ambassador but that an inquiry led by a retired judge will look into them.

 Ramaphosa expressed "disappointment" with Brigety's "undiplomatic" handling of the matter.
 The presidency said the remarks had undermined "the spirit of cooperation and partnership that characterized the recent engagements between the US government and South Africa.